ibexa/graphql/doc/howto/custom_field_type.md

 ```

 #### Mutation input type handling
-If the input for a field depends on the field definition, like `ezmatrix`
+If the input for a field depends on the field definition, like `ibexa_matrix`
 which generates its own input types depending on the configured columns, use `mapToFieldValueInputType`
 which returns a GraphQL type for a Field Definition.